dtrelogan/react-formstate/docs/fileInputExample.md

 the Input component was previously shown in the [basic example](./basicExample.md).

-the HiddenInput component is simply
+the HiddenInput component is simply:

 ```es6
 import React, { Component } from 'react';